75Dineshchandra/fall-2025-group8/README.md

 **What it does**:
 - Loads raw sales data from `data/data_healthscore_mapped.csv`
-- Builds item mapping (meal names → indices)
+- Builds item mapping (meal names to indices)
-- Creates time slot mapping (time periods → IDs)
+- Creates time slot mapping (time periods to IDs)
 - Generates action matrix (which items were available at each time step)
 - Builds feature matrix (nutritional features for each item)